profweston/Election_Analysis/README.md

 ## Overview

 An employee of the Colorado Board of Elections has requested an election audit of a recent congressional election.
 This request specifically addresses Jefferson, Denver, and Arapahoe counties.
-Results are broken down by couty as well as by candidate.
+Results are aggregated by couty as well as by candidate.
 The analysis was completed utilizing Python 3.9.12 to verify results that were previously obtained in Excel.
 A summary of results and implications for future applications of the code used for analysis are discussed.

 ## Election-Audit Results